ben0bi/GIMLI/README.md

 Look at the testsite/index.gml file for the basic structure.

 Newest Additions:
+Sounds.
+Play a sound when an item is clicked.
+Sound makes 80% of the experience I learned, so use that functionality. ;)
 Load GML files from GML files with relative directories in them.
 You can omit the "FOLDER" tag by putting the file into the right folder.